mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 	# Call l1
 	print(info.l1())

+Output:

+.. testoutput:: CallL1Method

+	10.0

 **Example 4 - Calling the sourcePosition method on the SpectrumInfo Object:**
 The ``sourcePosition()`` method does not take any parameters and returns the absolute source position.
-The return value is a ``V3D`` object which gives a position in 3D space.
+The return value is a ``V3D`` object which is a position in 3D space.

 .. testcode:: CallSourcePositionMethod